Garmin Fenix 5X Plus Sapphire Review

 Like any altimeter watch with a GPS, the battery life of the Fenix 5x Plus Sapphire is much less impressive than more basic models.
 It does last for 20 days when you are just using the basic functions (that is, nothing that requires GPS).
 But, if you need consistent tracking, it will go for about 30 hours (and much fewer if you are playing music as well).

 In practical daily use, we ranged from 7 to 15 days between charges.
 If battery life is a priority for you, then consider dropping the GPS functionality.
-The Casio models that we tested are either solar-powered or have a long-lasting replaceable battery.
+The Coros Vertix would be a great option if you are looking for more battery in a high-performing GPS watch.

 This watch takes a little bit of getting used to because of the number of features and buttons.
 However, once you get in the rhythm of the navigation, it's fairly intuitive.